-Arthur Sadoun on COVID-19, marketer advice and whether Publicis will stay independent
+Arthur Sadoun on Covid-19, marketer advice and whether Publicis will stay independent

 Since then, we have taken measures to cut our dividends by 50% and are asking our shareholders to reinvest the other 50% in Publicis shares.
 The same kind of solidarity is also coming from top management.
 The members of the management committee have decided to reduce their fixed remuneration by 20% for the next two quarters.
 And Maurice Lévy and myself will reduce our fixed remuneration by 30%.

-Operationally, we didn't wait one second to take the necessary measures to prioritize protecting our people, jobs and our business, all while reducing our cost base.
+Operationally, we didn't wait one second to take the necessary measures to prioritise protecting our people, jobs and our business, all while reducing our cost base.

 At the global level, our first act in mid-March was to launch our people-first "don’t go outside" initiative.
 On the one hand, it was an appeal for our teams to stay at home, for their own safety.
 This meant quickly putting in place the necessary infrastructure to allow all of them to connect and work from home.